Yup, change can be challenging.

 To shift from it, you can rewrite your old stories to incorporate the lessons and wisdom of the old and leave the rest behind.

+How good are you at following through on your inspirations?
 Are you full of great ideas and consistently create wonderful things, only to find you give up if they don’t receive the response you’d hoped?
 Do you fill pages with cool ideas and never begin the projects?

 Looking at patterns, wounds and early experiences can help uncover the roots of the block.
 Perhaps an offhanded comment by a parent or teacher inadvertently left you feeling inadequate.
 Perhaps consistent messaging from someone you admired led you to believe that you were undeserving of success, happiness or love.